 the vehicle registration number of the vehicle making the crossing (unless the movement will be unaccompanied)

-details of the planned crossing if available, including the departure and arrival port, carrier and departure time
+details of the planned crossing, including the departure and arrival port and, if known, the carrier and departure time

 whether the vehicle arriving at check-in will accompany the movement on the crossing